Chen Shui-bian corruption charges: Arrest and detention

 Chen was escorted by security staff, on November 11, 2008, into the Taipei prosecutor's office for questioning.
 He was served a subpoena for the 5th time by the Special Investigation Division (SID) on November 10, but he opted to exercise his right to remain silent in the 6-month SID money-laundering probe, and the case terminates on November 24.
 Chen alleged that "The KMT and the Chinese Communist Party see me as their number one prisoner as I am the biggest stone blocking their way to reunification.
 Chinese envoy Chen Yunlin had a bad time in Taiwan... so (Taiwan's President) Ma Ying-jeou wants to put me in jail as a sacrifice to appease China.
 I am very honoured and proud to play such a role."
 He then commented, "the voice of Taiwanese people can never be suppressed by heavy-handed riot police presence, nor could it be clamped down by razor wires; Taiwan independence; my heart will be with all 23 million people...
 I will spend the rest of my limited life to fight for justice with the public; the prosecutors would file a request to detain me and the Taipei District Court would grant the request for detention.
 Long live Taiwanese democracy.
 Long live Taiwanese independence."
 On 12 November 2008, Taiwan Affairs Office of the PRC in a routine press conference denied the allegation describing it as a "rumour".
 It further stated it "believes that people can see through the purpose behind this clumsy tactic of rumour making".

 After 6 hours, Chen left the Supreme Court prosecutor's office in handcuffs, arrested and detained.
 He held his cuffed hands up for journalists and shouted "Political persecution!
 Long live Taiwan!"
 Prosecutors, led by investigation spokesman Chen Yun-nan, filed a detention request with the Taipei District Court.
-He said he would enter "Taiwan's Bastille (Tucheng Jail)," but "it will only lock up my body, not my heart."
+He said he would enter "Taiwan's Bastille (Tucheng Detention Center)," but "it will only lock up my body, not my heart."
 The charges carry each a minimum penalty of 5 years imprisonment.